run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 ## Researcher Authentication

 Researcher authentication requires additional setup on the cluster-side as well as on the client-side.
 To configure authentication see [Setup Project-based Researcher Access Control](../Cluster-Setup/researcher-authentication.md).
-As it related to this document, you will need to:

-* Install the `kubelogin` utility.
-* Use a modified Kubernetes configuration file (one generic file fits all users).
+As it related to this document, you will need to use a modified Kubernetes configuration file (one generic file fits all users).

 ## Kubernetes Configuration